kubernetes/enhancements/keps/sig-architecture/3136-beta-apis-off-by-default/README.md

   - https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/#using-a-feature
     Even though that is talking about feature gates, it is likely worth calling out there that new beta REST APIs are no longer enabled by default)
+- email to dev@kubernetes.io to explain the new policy
+- blog post explaining change in time for 1.24 release
+- CI configuration updated to have a testing mode that enables beta APIs, likely set using `kube-apiserver --runtime-config=api/beta=true`

 ### Upgrade / Downgrade Strategy